 'But the body is deeper than the soul and its secrets inscrutable.' ~ E.M.
 Foster (1879 – 1970)

-In this article I focus on the trapezius muscles.
-For more information on the thoracic spine and the upper back, see Foam Roller Exercises for Your Upper Back.
+This article specifically focuses on the trapezius muscles.
+For more information on the thoracic spine and the upper back, see my foam rolling article for the upper back.

-When you get stressed, you hold your breath, lift up your scapulae (shoulder blades) and the upper shoulders and neck.
-This chronic tension from contracting the upper trapezius can lead to imbalance and a habitually poor posture (See Understanding Your Body ~ What Your Posture and Movements Say About You).
-Poor posture in turn, rounds and slumps the shoulders and closes the chest, making shallow breathing a problem.
+When you do this often enough, the tension in the shoulders becomes chronic and usually leads to imbalance and poor posture.
+When poor posture becomes a habit, the shoulders slump and round forward.
+This then closes the chest, constricting the chest and making shallow breathing a problem.
 The shallower you breathe the less life energy you create.
 Breath is life.
 This leads to even more stress on your body.

 The trapezius muscle is highly involved in the movements of the neck and shoulders.
 If you have upper back pain and neck pain, the trapezius muscles may be involved, since the trapezius muscle is the largest muscle of the upper back.

 In this section, I will include a discussion of the muscles of the neck in conjunction with the shoulders.
-I have discussed the body metaphors surrounding only the shoulders in Foam Roller Exercises to Open Your Shoulders so I will not discuss shoulder metaphors here. (and there are many!)
+I have discussed the body metaphors surrounding only the shoulders so I will not discuss shoulder metaphors here. (and there are many!)

 You ‘hang your head’ when you are tired, feel shame or guilt.
 This posture represents the exact opposite of the above, doesn’t it?
 Or you ‘bow your head’ to show reverence.
 How would this posture be different from ‘hanging your head?’
 I think all of you would recognize the difference, both in the language of the metaphor and the expression in the body, even though the posture is similar.